Theories propounded under the heading of ontology have

 constants wholly depends upon the axioms or rules of the system

 in which they occur.)
-Thus solipsists who believe that they

-only exist themselves, or idealists who believe that only mind
+idealists who believe that only mind exists (that is, who use the

-'exists') give another meaning to existence than materialists
+word exist so that only mind 'exists') give another meaning to

-who believe that only matter exists.
-The same does not apply to
+existence than materialists who believe that only matter

-the existence or nonexistence of the supreme being and entities
+The same does not apply to the existence or nonexistence of the supreme

-world.
+'natural' world.

-postulates, primitives or hypothetical entities.
-Underlying this
+primitives or hypothetical entities.

-activity is the conviction that every theory or conceptual
+Underlying this activity is the conviction that every theory or conceptual

 system must be free from superfluous conceptual ballast.
-The

-criterion of consistence is an essential element of the coherentist
+The criterion of consistence is an essential element of the coherentist

 theory of truth, the criterion of simplicity or parsimony